anticroom/Antilities-TBot/README.md

 * **Filter Toggles:** Ability to toggle attacks on baby mobs.
 * **Screen Safety:** Automatically pauses the triggerbot when any in-game menu or container is open.
 * **Minimal Footprint:** Simple command-based configuration (`/-tbot`) and a single keybind toggle.

+## Disclaimer!
+Using this mod involves a risk of being banned for cheating.
+Check server rules before use.